Running Weston

 Running weston from a systemd service

-Weston could also be started, as a systemd user service, rather than as systemd system service, still relying on logind launcher.
+Weston could also be started, as a systemd user service, rather than as systemd system service.
 In order to do that we would need two unit files, a .service and a .socket one.
 The systemd-notify.so module needs to be enabled to notify systemd when Weston has finished its startup and is ready to accept client connections.

 On a Debian system, the systemd user units are under /etc/systemd/user/ directory.